 The club was part of Europa League Group H, alongside AC Milan, Celtic Glasgow and Sparta Prague.
 On November 5th, 2020, the LOSC defeated AC Milan 3 - 0 at San Siro, with a hat-trick from Yazici.
 The Rossoneri had never been defeated by such a score in their history in the European Cup.
-The Dogues succeeded in qualifying for the Round of 32, after finishing at the 2nd position behind AC Milan.
+The Dogues have been eliminated in 1/16 final by Ajax Amsterdam.

 The club has been coached by Christophe Galtier since December 2017, former coach of AS Saint-Etienne between 2009 and 2017.

-The LOSC's best result in the Champions League to date remains a quarter final against Manchester United in the 2006/07 season.
+The LOSC's best result in the Champions League to date remains a Round of 16 against Manchester United in the 2006-07 season.

 On November 22nd, 2019, Thomas Tuchel’s men have been receiving the Dogues at Parc des Princes as part of Ligue 1 Uber Eats matchday 14.
 The Parisians have won 2-0 with goals from Mauro Icardi and Angel Di Maria.
 The Red and Blue have defeated them once again 2 - 0 at Pierre Mauroy Stadium, with two goals from Neymar JR. The Brazilian took the opportunity to pay tribute to NBA star Kobe Bryant, who passed away earlier in the evening, by representing the number 24, one of his famous jerseys number.